Apply for a Culture and Arts Publishing Business License in Dubai

 Obtain initial approval from the free zone

-Pay the applicable licence and registration fees
+Pay the applicable license and registration fees

 Facility options within Dubai South range from flexi-desk arrangements to dedicated office space.
-The facility type selected directly affects the number of visas available under the licence.
+The facility type selected directly affects the number of visas available under the license.
 A flexi-desk arrangement typically permits one to two visas, while larger office packages allow for greater allocations aligned to team size.

 Key Regulatory and Compliance Considerations

-Publishers operating under this licence must ensure their content complies with UAE National Media Council guidelines where applicable, particularly for material intended for public distribution within the UAE.
+Publishers operating under this license must ensure their content complies with UAE National Media Council guidelines where applicable, particularly for material intended for public distribution within the UAE.
 Intellectual property protections are governed by UAE Federal Law No. 38 of 2021, which applies to all published works and provides a robust legal framework for rights management.

 Why Dubai Is Well-Positioned for Culture and Arts Publishing